maddy-tod/quantum/Notes/QFT.md

 There is no single operator that transforms a state into its DFT so it must be built up.
 The resulting amplitudes are related linearly to the originals, so there must be some linear operator which performs the transformation, which can be deduced from the discrete Fourier transform.

 ## Discrete Fourier transform
-A good explanation of it can be found [here](http://www.math.mcgill.ca/darmon/courses/12-13/nt/projects/Fangxi-Lin.pdf)
+A good explanation of it can be found [here](http://www.math.mcgill.ca/darmon/courses/12-13/nt/projects/Fangxi-Lin.pdf) and [this video](https://www.youtube.com/watch?v=spUNpyF58BY) also gives a good visual explanation.

 [Reference](http://www-bcf.usc.edu/~tbrun/Course/lecture13.pdf)